Things To Do In Folkestone

 Other really useful sources of information about the town

 Folkestone Foghorn is a print and digital magazine which includes features on the town, new businesses and also includes plenty of listings.
-You can also usually find printed copies in Bounce Vintage, Yoke and The Quarterhouse.
+You can also usually find printed copies in Steep Street, Bounce Vintage, Yoke and The Quarterhouse.

-• Instagram accounts:
+• Instagram/other accounts:

 • @thingstodoinfolkestone, with colour coded categories and highlights categories making is easier to navigate.
 Still a work in progress (there are at least another 70 venues, groups and items that I have photographed but still need to add)